Aston Martin Vantage (2005): Overview

 In their 2006 readership survey, readers of Car Design News voted the Aston Martin V8 Vantage as the best current production car design.
 The survey results were based on over 1,000 responses, most from working automotive designers and students of industrial and automotive design.
 The Vantage was also voted one of Automobile magazine's 2007 "All-Stars" for its performance, road manners, and design.
 The V8 Vantage is also one of the only two cars to be added to "The DB9 Section", – a mini-fridge reserved for the super "cool" – on the BBC's Top Gear (on which it is described as the baby Aston to differentiate it from the V12 powered DB9).
-The program rates cars from seriously un-cool to sub-zero.
+The programme rates cars from seriously un-cool to sub-zero.
 The fridge was an extra category added when the presenters deemed the Aston Martin DB9 too cool for the sub-zero category.
 In the 2005 awards, Jeremy Clarkson declared the V8 Vantage as Best Sounding Car of the Year and The Coolest Car of the Year, while the award winner was actually the Porsche 911.

 While the V8 Vantage was never a common car, the success of the model is highlighted by the completion of chassis number 10,000 – a specially ordered Onyx coupé delivered to a customer in the USA – during the first half of 2008.
 While the production of 10,000 cars is a tiny number by the standards of typical car manufacturers, it was a significant milestone for an Aston Martin – the DB9 being the only other model to have achieved that number.
 By the end of production in 2017, Aston Martin had produced 15,417 V8 coupés, 6,231 V8 Roadsters, 2,551 V12 Coupés, and 465 V12 Roadsters (363 V12 S Roadsters, 101 V12 Roadsters and 1 V12 GT Roadster).
 While strong demand for the Vantage contributed to Aston Martin's health during this period, it is equally true that the relatively low production of all Aston Martins means seeing a V8 or V12 from this generation remains a rare treat.
 For perspective, during the same period, Porsche was producing over 20,000 911s annually and have built more than 1 million 911 variants in total.